 - Exit the East Elevator to your right and follow the signs to the Family Birthing Center.

 View a map of Elmhurst campus

 Each woman's labor and delivery experience is unique.
 At Edward-Elmhurst, your birthing team will work with you to meet your individual needs—from the minute you arrive through your entire birthing experience.

 Private birthing suites

 When you have your baby with us, you get your own private birthing suite.
 It’s as close as you get to the comforts of home, combined with expert medical care and technology, for a first-class experience.
-Your luxurious, modern suite comes with a private bathroom with a walk-in shower, a flat screen TV, and a couch that converts into a bed for your partner’s comfort.
+Your luxurious, modern suite comes with a private bathroom, a flat screen TV, and a couch that converts into a bed for your partner’s comfort.

 Each room has a birthing (exercise) ball and a comfortable chair for you to use during labor if you desire.
-Certain suites come equipped with whirlpool tubs with Jacuzzi jets and a shower wand for those seeking additional comfort and enhanced relief during labor.
+For those seeking additional comfort and enhanced relief during labor, some suites come equipped with whirlpool/bath tubs with Jacuzzi jets while others have walk-in showers with hand-held wands.

 While you’re here, smart pumps deliver, monitor and balance your medications for safe administration.
 Also, ID badges track when your doctors and nurses enter and leave your room to ensure you receive the assistance and attention you need.